 No one should have to suffer the loss of a loved one because of defective machinery or equipment.
 If it happens to you, get help immediately.
 Call the Evans Moore, LLC Georgetown attorneys for wrongful death from defective equipment or machinery right away.
 Let us carry this heavy burden for you when you’re already grieving.

 Don’t worry about how you’ll be able to afford an attorney.
-We believe that everyone should have access to quality legal representation, so we work on a contingency-fee basis.
+We believe everyone should have access to quality legal representation, so we work on a contingency fee basis.
 That means you pay us nothing upfront.
-When we get compensation for you, we’ll take an agreed-upon percentage for our fee.
+When we get your compensation, we’ll take an agreed-upon percentage for our fee.
 If we don’t get you money, you won’t owe us anything.

 Don’t wait.
 Call us today at (843) 995-5000 for your free consultation.
 Let us help.